Voxeon/vox_elf_parser/README.md

 # ELF Loader for Voxeon OS

-NOTE: This loader only supports loading executable ELF files.
+NOTE: This parser was designed to only support the loading of statically linked executable ELF files.